Anthony Marciona: Acting

-Since his career began in 1966, Marciona has worked with a greatly diverse group of successful actor/actresses, producers, singers, dancers and composers including Angela Lansbury, John Guare, Chuck Norris, Dustin Hoffman, Harold Prince, Marisa Tomei, Stephen Schwartz, Jason Mraz, Pete Townshend, Jerome Robbins, F. Murray Abraham, Andrew Lloyd Webber, Herschel Bernardi, Alberto Sordi, Arthur Laurents, Jennifer Lopez and The B-52s.

 Aside from acting, Marciona has become active behind the scenes as well.
 In 1990 he founded and is director of ETC inc. a Non-profit organization which presents New American Theatre in Rome, Italy and Los Angeles.
 He produced four short film projects which have won awards on PBS and the festival circuit under his production company D.I.Y.N.
 Productions which he co-established with Raymond Carver Award-winning writer/director Joyceann Masters.

 Marciona has also been a commercial casting session director having worked for McDonald's, Pepsi, United Airlines and many other company's.

 He created and ran a multi-media arts complex called The Space, in Hollywood, California consisting of multiple casting studios, 2 performing arts theaters, rehearsal facilities, and production offices.

 Music and dance

 As a musical composer Marciona has completed the scores to the stage musicals Murder At The Palace and Powder Puff Derby.
-He is also composer in development with A.N.M.T.
-Marciona plays the piano and has written for and performed with two pop music bands Interpret and Ariel & Anthony.
+Marciona plays the piano and has written for and performed with two pop music bands, Interpret and Ariel & Anthony.

-He studied dance under the legendary teacher and choreographer Phil Black, in New York.